DenefLab/microcystis-oligotypes/README.md

 # microcystis-oligotypes

-This is a repository for a case study of Microcystis oligotypes.
+This is a repository for a perspective piece on the use of the oligotyping method in microbial ecology research.
+The publication in Frontiers in Microbiology can be found here: http://journal.frontiersin.org/article/10.3389/fmicb.2017.00365/abstract

 ## R
 This directory contains the Rmd analysis file for this project with rendered pdf and html versions.